-WS_EX_CONTROLPARENT is a extended window style.
+WS_EX_CONTROLPARENT is an extended window style.
 It tells the dialog manager that it should treat the children of the window with this flag as direct children of the window’s parent (got that?).
-Raymond has a simple figure in this blog post When embedding a dialog inside another, make sure you don’t accidentally create duplicate control IDs.
+Raymond has a simple figure in this blog post.
+When embedding a dialog inside another, make sure you don’t accidentally create duplicate control IDs.

 Creates a dialog box that works well as a child window of another dialog box, much like a page in a property sheet.
 This style allows the user to tab among the control windows of a child dialog box, use its accelerator keys, and so on.

 DS_CONTROL is a style for dialog templates.
 The dialog manager translates this style into window styles and extended window styles.
 It removes